 After adding all nodes, check if you need to adjust the no-quorum-policy in the global cluster options.
 This is especially important for two-node clusters.
 For more information,see Section 4.1.2, Option no-quorum-policy.

-Set cluster property start-failure-is-fatal to false
+Set cluster property cluster-recheck-interval

-start-failure-is-fatal is set to
+failure-timeout is set to 60 seconds and

-To update the property value to false run:
+To update the property value to

 For more information on Pacemaker cluster properties, see Configuring Cluster Resources.